TheBlack-code/Adric-Macharia/README.md

 </p>
 Aiming for (Cybersecurity Analyst/IT auditor/SOC Analyst)`**
 </p>
-I'm Adric I am an upcoming Cyber Security graduate with three years of entry level IT experience, skilled in Collaboration, Troubleshooting, Auditing, Documentation, RiskAssessment, SQL workbench, and Time Management.
+I am an upcoming Cyber Security graduate with three years of entry level IT experience, skilled in Collaboration, Troubleshooting, Auditing, Documentation, RiskAssessment, SQL workbench, and Time Management.
 I am goal-oriented, motivated individual and excellent in team environments, and meet all deadlines.